Discord-Oxygen/Discord-Console-hacks/README.md

 ## Delete Webhook

-Delete a webhook using it's webhook URL.
+Delete a webhook using it's webhook URL.<br>
 You could use this to delete the webhook of some scammers trying to token-grab you :)

 <details>